1234shadowtech/Practice1/SUGGESTIONS.md

 ## File: `a.py`

 ### Suggestions:
-1. **Severity: Low | Tag: Naming Convention**
-   - The function name `sqr` is not descriptive enough.
-Consider renaming it to `square` for better readability and to align with Python's naming conventions.
+1. **[Moderate] Naming Convention**: The function name `sqr` could be renamed to `square` for better clarity and adherence to standard naming conventions.

-2. **Severity: Medium | Tag: Dependency Validation**
-   - The `special` function is imported from module `b`.
-Ensure that module `b` exists, is accessible, and contains the `special` function.
-If `b` is an external library, document its installation requirements.
+2. **[High] Dependency Validation**: Ensure that the module `b` and the function `special` exist and are correctly imported.
+If `b` is an external library, verify its installation and compatibility.

-3. **Severity: Medium | Tag: Integer Division**
-   - In the `small` function, the use of integer division (`//`) should be verified.
-If the intention is to perform floating-point division, replace `//` with `/`.
-If integer division is correct, ensure this behavior is documented.
+3. **[Moderate] Integer Division**: Confirm that the use of integer division (`//`) in the `small` function is intentional and not a mistake.
+If floating-point division is required, replace `//` with `/`.

-4. **Severity: Low | Tag: Code Comments**
-   - While the code is functional, adding docstrings to the functions would improve clarity and provide better documentation for their purpose and usage.
+4. **[Low] Code Comments**: While the code is functional, adding more descriptive comments about the purpose of each function and its expected input/output would improve readability and maintainability.

-5. **Severity: Low | Tag: Readability**
-   - Consider adding type hints to the function definitions to improve code readability and make the expected input/output types explicit.

----

 ### Commented Code:
 ```python